 Strength, mobility and stretch

 We have a large biblioteque of different types of trainings for different types of needs, and we usually use video as a tool.
-If you have a specific problem or injury, we have Physical therapist skills, and we will be able to deliver that specific prehab video for you.

 Planning and follow-up

 Based on previous period of trainings your coach will plan the next periods of trainings for you.
 We will always adapt a little bit according to how you are moving forward, and how you are feeling.

 To ensure that you are in your very best shape on race day, your coach will monitor your training in Trainingpeaks and adjust your plan accordingly, this may be with more intense training sessions, more easy runs or managing your tapering ahead of your race.

 We factor the races you want to run in to your training plan breaking them down into A races, B races and C races.